 EM-KLEEN and SEMI-KLEEN downstream plasma cleaner

-Carbonaceous contamination exist abundantly in ambient atmosphere.
+Carbonaceous contamination (hydrocarbon and fluorocarbon) exist abundantly in ambient atmosphere.
 When samples are exposed to air for 1 hour, the top surface layer of the samples will be coated with a layer of hydrocarbon contamination.
 Hydrocarbon contamination can also be transferred into the ultra-high vacuum chamber by samples and uncleaned gases.
-Photoelectron spectroscopy, such as XPS, Secondary Ion Mass Spectrometry (SIMS) and Auger Electron Spectroscopy (AES) is a surface-sensitive quantitative spectroscopic technique that measures the elemental composition at the parts per thousand to parts per billion range.
+Photoelectron spectroscopy, such as XPS, Secondary Ion Mass Spectrometry (SIMS), Auger Electron Spectroscopy (AES) and atom probe are surface-sensitive quantitative spectroscopic technique that measures the elemental composition at the parts per thousand to parts per billion range.
 If the chamber of the XPS, SIMS or AES system has been contaminated by carbonaceous contamination, surface analysis result won't be accurate.

 SEMI-KLEEN downstream plasma cleaner on XPS system.
 Courtesy of Professor Newberg in University of Delaware.